cidadania/e-cidadania-toolset/README.rst

 *This toolset is still on development, since most of the tools are scattered through the e-cidadania repositories.
 We recommend people to use the integrated scripts in e-cidadania while we port them here.*

+*This toolset is preconfigured for e-cidadania, but it's easy to modify to work with other django projects, take a look to the documentation below.*

 Status:

 - downloader.py: 90% - PASSED